 Note.
 Whenever a Surface is created the corresponding Surface mesh will be displayed.
 For clarity the diagrams included in this example will not generally show the mesh.
-At any time the mesh can be turned on or off by right-clicking on the Mesh entry in the Treeview and selecting the On/Off menu item.
+At any time the display of the mesh can be turned on or off by right-clicking on the Mesh entry in the Treeview and selecting the Display option.